 The Four Bourbons in this beautifully layered Limited Edition release present delicate sweet aromas of ripe berries, light floral notes and hints of rich, warm oak.
 Bright fruit flavors of plum and orange peel, and delicate spice lead to a finish that is long and smooth with lingering touches of vanilla cream and dark chocolate.
 Savor every sip.

 The embossed cluster of four roses on the front of the glass along with the proud shoulders of the bottle shape give this wonderful distinction on the shelf.
 I waited in an arduously long line in excruciatingly cold weather at Julio's Liquors in MA in order to turn in a hold card for the right to purchase this at a fair cost of around $150 sometime in early 2021.
-I've been diving back into this frequently now that I have a 2022 release on hand, which I hope to be able to post a review of here soon.
-For now let's dive into some of the deeper specifics & keep on scrolling for my tasting notes!
+I've been diving back into this frequently now that I have a 2022 release on hand, which I have since reviewed as of March 2023.
+For now let's dive into some of the deeper specifics of the 2021 release & make sure to keep on scrolling for my tasting notes.

 Company on Label: Four Roses